Enjoy A Delightful Day Trip to Georgian Bay Islands National Park

 Hiking in Georgian Bay Islands National Park

 SOMETHING TO NOTE: The trails are marked by poles with a plastic cylinder that matches the trail colour on the map.
-They can be fairly spread out so be sure to keep an eye out for them as you enjoy this Georgian Bay park!
+They can be fairly spread out so be sure to keep an eye out for them as you hike!

-The Cambrian Trail has is forested with and trees that will tower over you.
-In this area, the soil wasn’t swept away millions of years ago when sheets of ice helped to sculpt what we see of the Canadian Shield.
+Another fantastic hike is the Cambrian Trail where you will follow the trail through pine forests as you follow along the Little Dog Channel.
+Here, the soil wasn’t swept away millions of years ago when sheets of ice helped to sculpt what we see of the Canadian Shield.
 At first, the terrain will be mainly exposed granite with wispy white pines dotting the landscape.
-You’ll love the views over Chimney Bay as you traverse the rolling hills of the Canadian Shield.
+Enjoy the spectacular views of Chimney Bay as you traverse the rolling hills of the Canadian Shield!

 Planning Your Trip to Georgian Bay Islands National Park

-Since Georgian Bay Islands National Park is one of the more remote locations to visit in Ontario, your trip will require a little bit of planning.
-Luckily I’ve ironed out everything you’ll need to make the most of your adventure!
+Since Georgian Bay Islands National Park is one of the more remote locations to visit in Ontario, your trip will require some planning.
+Here’s everything you’ll need to make the most of your adventure!

 How Do I Book the DayTripper?

-Since then, Parks Canada has set up an online reservation system which makes booking your DayTripper adventure much easier!
-Again, I can’t stress enough that reservations must be made in advance.
-Seats are very limited so I’d recommend booking at least 3-4 days in advance or even earlier in the peak months of July and August.
+To book your spot, head to Parks Canada’s online reservation system in advance.
+Seats are very limited so I’d recommend booking at least 3-4 days in advance or even earlier, especially in the peak months of July and August.

 What Hiking Route Should I Take?

-If you’re looking to do a day of hiking, I’d suggest doing the route I did in reverse.
-Start with Fairly Lake before hitting the Cambrian Trail.
+If you’re looking to do a day of hiking, I’d suggest starting with Fairly Lake before hitting the Cambrian Trail.
 That way you can fully enjoy Fairy Lake without keeping an eye on the time to make sure you don’t miss your boat back to Honey Harbour!

 Will I Be Able to Hike the Entire Island in a Day?